pass2774/PortalPyRobot/README.md

 (Below is under construction)

-3-1. run 'setup_dynamixel.py' it will install SDK for the dynamixel(dynamixel_sdk).
+3-1. run 'setup.py' it will install SDK for the dynamixel(dynamixel_sdk). ex) 'poetry run python setup.py install'